LibreCAD/docs/ref/coordinates.rst

 Mouse
 ~~~~~

-You can 'manually' move the mouse cursor around and visually pick a coordinate point.
-This method is less precise, but may be acceptable for 'rough' sketches or other freehand work!
+Entities' coordinates can also be located graphically using a mouse or other pointing device.
+Using a mouse is less precise, but may be acceptable for 'rough' sketches or other freehand work.
 However, the accuracy of using a mouse can be enhanced through the use of :ref:`snaps`.

 .. _snaps: